numerique-gouv/moncomptepro/installation.md

 ## Testing the Connection with a Test Client

-MonComptePro is provided with a test client: https://github.com/numerique-gouv/moncomptepro-test-client
+ProConnect Identité is provided with a test client: https://github.com/numerique-gouv/moncomptepro-test-client

-This container is launched within the MonComptePro `docker-compose.yml`.
+This container is launched within the ProConnect Identité `docker-compose.yml`.

 It's available at http://localhost:3001